SuperOfficeDocs/superoffice-docs/docs/customer-center/access-script.md

 * Optionally, you can include `withFrame=1`.
 This will make the page a part of the Customer Centre default visual look by placing the returned contents inside *framework.html*, just like the other Customer Centre pages.

 Additionally, you can include any parameters of your choice in the URL.
-You can retrieve them inside your ejScript by calling the `getCgiVariable` method.
+You can retrieve them inside your CRMScript by calling the `getCgiVariable` method.
 This method will also retrieve any fields sent to this script by any form POST methods, which is what we will use for our custom form.

 <!-- Referenced images -->
 [img3]: media/image003.gif